 Should I renew my EHIC before Brexit?

-Since there’s still time for the UK to agree a withdrawal deal from the EU, and UK travellers will continue to have access to the EHIC scheme at least until the end of 2020, our advice would be to go ahead and renew your EHIC.
+Since there’s still time for the UK to agree on a withdrawal deal from the EU, and UK travellers will continue to have access to the EHIC scheme at least until the end of 2020, our advice would be to go ahead and renew your EHIC.
 Of course, there are no guarantees that you will definitely be able to use it, but we’d say it’s worth having a valid card in the event that the UK’s access to the EHIC scheme continues.

 How do I renew my EHIC?

 At the time of writing this article, there has been no change to the EHIC application or renewal system, so you can still renew your EHIC online as usual.
 Remember – it’s free to renew an EHIC, or to apply for a new one – be aware of unofficial application or renewal sites that may charge a fee.